-Pillars of a Quality Franchise Industry Business Competition Sustainability Management Financials Certainty of Certai Growth Profile Capital Pre Certai Analyst F nty of forecasts
+Pillars of a Quality Franchise

+Industry Business Competition Sustainability Management Financials

+· inty of eservation nty of Forecasts

 When assessing investments, it is important not to single out one stakeholder as more important than another - this is a fine balancing act for any investor.
 Understanding ESG-issues, whether historical or current, needs to be understood as interrelated and interdependent to the broader investment thesis.